Policy Name: Post-Award

 and PD will supervise and monitor the work of subawardees and subcontractors

 and will authorize payments to subawardees and subcontractors consistent with

-Management Services Office and the Office of Government, Grants, and Alumni
+the work performed.
+Management Services and Government, Grants, and Alumni

 will work with PIs and PDs to establish agreements with any project partners